JosuaKrause/redipy/README.md

 ### Implementing New Redis Functions<a id="implementing-new-redis-functions"></a>

-The easiest way to contribute to `redipy` is to pick some redis API functions that have not (or not completely) been [implemented][implemented] in `redipy` yet.
+The easiest way to contribute to `redipy` is to pick some Redis API functions that have not (or not completely) been [implemented][implemented] in `redipy` yet.
 It is also much appreciated if you just add test cases or the stubs in a PR.
 For a full implementation follow these steps:

 1. Add the signature of the function to `redipy.api.RedisAPI`.
-Adjust as necessary from the redis spec to get a pythonic feel.
+Adjust as necessary from the Redis spec to get a pythonic feel.
 Also, add the signature to `redipy.api.PipelineAPI` but with `None` as return value.
 Additionally, add the redirect to the backend in `redipy.main.Redis`.
 2. Implement the function in `redipy.redis.conn.RedisConnection` and